Halifax Explosion: Collision and fire

-Imo was granted clearance to leave Bedford Basin by signals from the guard ship HMCS Acadia at approximately 7:30 on the morning of 6 December, with Pilot William Hayes on board.
+Imo was granted clearance to leave Bedford Basin by signals from the guard ship HMCS Acadia around 7:30 on the morning of 6 December, with Pilot William Hayes on board.
 The ship entered the Narrows well above the harbour's speed limit in an attempt to make up for the delay experienced in loading her coal.
 Imo met American tramp steamer SS Clara being piloted up the wrong (western) side of the harbour.
 The pilots agreed to pass starboard-to-starboard.
 Soon afterwards, Imo was forced to head even further towards the Dartmouth shore after passing the tugboat Stella Maris, which was travelling up the harbour to Bedford Basin near mid-channel.
 Horatio Brannen, the captain of Stella Maris, saw Imo approaching at excessive speed and ordered his ship closer to the western shore to avoid an accident.

 Francis Mackey, an experienced harbour pilot, had boarded Mont-Blanc on the evening of 5 December 1917; he had asked about "special protections" such as a guard ship, given Mont-Blancs cargo, but no protections were put in place.
 Mont-Blanc started moving at 7:30 am on 6 December and was the second ship to enter the harbour as the anti-submarine net between Georges Island and Pier 21 opened for the morning.
 Mont-Blanc headed towards Bedford Basin on the Dartmouth side of the harbour.
 Mackey kept his eye on the ferry traffic between Halifax and Dartmouth and other small boats in the area.
-He first spotted Imo when she was about 0.75 mi away and became concerned as her path appeared to be heading towards his ship's starboard side, as if to cut him off.
-Mackey gave a short blast of his ship's signal whistle to indicate that he had the right of way but was met with two short blasts from Imo, indicating that the approaching vessel would not yield its position.
+He first spotted Imo when she was about 4000 ft away and became concerned, as her path appeared to be heading towards his ship's starboard side, as if to cut him off.
+Mackey gave a short blast of his ship's signal whistle to indicate that he had the right of way, but was met with two short blasts from Imo, indicating that the approaching vessel would not yield its position.
 The captain ordered Mont-Blanc to halt her engines and angle slightly to starboard, closer to the Dartmouth side of the Narrows.
-He let out another single blast of his whistle, hoping the other vessel would likewise move to starboard but was again met with a double-blast.
+He let out another single blast of his whistle, hoping the other vessel would likewise move to starboard, but was again met with a double blast.